|1. Bretton Woods|

 In particular, President of France, De Gaulle, complained in 1965 that the US enjoys the hegemony, using "worthless paper to plunder other nation's resources and factories." (unlimited financing)

 Vladimir Putin: "US is a parasite on the world economy."
 (Reuters, Aug 1, 2011).
-Russia-China currency swap has been ineffective due to low demand for Ruble.
+The Russia-China currency swap has been ineffective due to low demand for the Ruble.

 US did not coerce any country to hold USD.
 USD has been simply more reliable, and trading countries was willing to hold USD.
 As the demand for the reserve currency increases, and USD appreciates. ⇒ US trade deficit increases.

 In a certain sense, SDR allocations were like the credit limits on a person's credit card or line of credit.
 SDRs can be used to make payments to settle debts between central banks.